How Fast Does a Snail Move?

 Snails vs. Sloths

-Comparing snails to sloths is like pitting tortoises against hares.
-Snails are, unsurprisingly, the slower of the two.
-Snails typically move at a leisurely pace of 0.03 miles per hour (0.048 kilometers per hour), while sloths, known for their sluggishness, can be slightly speedier, meandering at a pace of 0.24 miles per hour (0.39 kilometers per hour).
-It's a race that's more about endurance than speed, with both creatures embracing their slow-and-steady approach to life in their unique ecosystems.
+Comparing snails to sloths is like pitting two champions of unhurried movement against each other.
+Snails typically move at a leisurely pace of 0.03 miles per hour (0.048 kilometers per hour or 1.3 cm/s).
+Sloths, known for their extreme sluggishness in trees, can be slightly speedier when they do decide to move, meandering at an average pace of about 0.15 to 0.24 miles per hour (0.24 to 0.39 kilometers per hour) on the ground, and even slower in trees.

 Snails vs. Caterpillars